absolunet/docs-node-ioc/src/docs/04_basics/03_routing/en.md

 ## Basic routing

 The router uses expressive syntax, similar to what Express exposes.
-The router handles all basic HTTP verbs as method, an URL and a handler.
+The router handles all basic HTTP verbs as a method, a URL and a handler.

 ```javascript
 router.get('/foo', (request, response) => {